riboflavin/test-framer-sync/compare/otter-ai-vs-fathom.md

 ---

 # Otter.ai vs. Fathom: Which should you choose?
 AI meeting notes platforms provide four primary deliverables:

-• Transcripts create a word-for-word record of the meeting.
+* Transcripts create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.
-• Action items are pulled directly from the conversation.
+* Action items are pulled directly from the conversation.
 When someone says "John will update the wireframes by Friday," the AI automatically creates a tracked task with the assignee and deadline.
-• Meeting summaries distill hour-long conversations into 2-3 paragraphs.
+* Meeting summaries distill hour-long conversations into 2-3 paragraphs.
 A 45-minute sprint planning meeting becomes a concise overview of sprint goals, resource allocation, and key decisions.
-• Topic segmentation breaks discussions into labeled sections.
+* Topic segmentation breaks discussions into labeled sections.
 A client call covering multiple projects is automatically divided into sections like "Website Redesign," "Q1 Marketing Campaign," and "Budget Review."

 In addition to the quality of these deliverables, we'll want to look at a number of other key factors:

-• Free trial: can you test it for free before committing?
+* Free trial: can you test it for free before committing?
-• Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
+* Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
-• In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
+* In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
-• Security and privacy: how is customer data handled on the platform?
+* Security and privacy: how is customer data handled on the platform?
-• Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
+* Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
 • Functionality: does it go beyond transcriptions and actually help you take action?
 • Languages: can it transcribe and summarize meetings in different languages?
 • Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
 • Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Otter.ai and Fathom
+Otter.ai:
+- Pros: Easy to use interface, generous transcription limits on free plan, seamless integration with Zoom & calendar for auto-recording meetings.
-Otter.ai: Users appreciate its easy-to-use interface, live editing of transcripts, and strong free plan with generous transcription limits.
-However, some users note transcription errors with accents or fast speech, language limitations to English only, and hit-or-miss speaker ID functionality.
+- Cons: Transcription errors with accents or fast speech, only supports English, hit-or-miss speaker ID requiring manual fixes in notes.

+Fathom:
-Fathom: Users praise its top-notch accuracy in transcripts, quick high-quality summaries, and free unlimited usage for core features.
-However, some users mention historical Zoom-only support, potential duplicate note issues with simultaneous use, and a focus on post-meeting output rather than real-time collaboration.
+- Pros: Top-notch accuracy in transcripts, quick high-quality summaries, free unlimited usage for core features, supports many languages.
+- Cons: Historically Zoom-only, some duplicate note issues with simultaneous use, lacks live collaboration focus, advanced features require paid plan.
 In general, users say that Otter.ai: - Easy to use; intuitive interface and live editing of transcripts​pcmag.com .
 - Strong free plan with generous transcription limits​pcmag.com